SiyuanHuang95/SUG/README.md

 ## TODO List
 [ ] 3D Geometric-aware MMD alignment

-    [ ] Use 3D descriptor to split the dataset, like NDT [ ] Register the point cloud before MMD
+    [X] Use 3D descriptor to split the dataset, like ICP [ ] Register the point cloud before MMD
     [ ] Concat the feature from naive FE and the feature after register